bclover/real-world-functional-programming-book/gitbook/part10/testing.md

 While the suite size goes down, a lot of those tests may be testing implementation details and you don't need to test those.
 Like in OOP, publics test your privates.
 With 100% test coverage, you'll still get bugs.
 Stubs are not your concrete implementations; they are different.
 Consistently passing tests just mean they're consistently missing bugs or consistently having false positives.
 Functions with a lot of arguments, however, are still hard, have a lot of stubs, and can be just as confusing as large mocks.

 Bottom line, even if you no longer get new features, libraries update a lot for security reasons and innovation that changes the public API.
 You need to change your code even if your code isn't changing.
 Additionally, no one likes to maintain large test suites, even if they are more understandable in Functional code.
 This slows you and/or your team down.
+It's easier to delete the tests and start from scratch.

 To end on a happy note, it's a false sense of security, NOT accomplishment.
 The unit tests, high coverage, and few stubs are something you should be proud of.
+Just don't let it go to your head.

 ## What is a Public API?